donopun/Software-Task-2/README.md

 # Overview
 A prototype of text based rpg based adventure game inspired by Gregory Yob's Hunt the Wumpus using OOP in pyhton.
 ### Credits
-* A student project created by Johnny Chan
+* A student project created by Johnny Chan for Year 11 Software engineering course
 * Teacher Mr McFarlane

 ### Game name: Candy Wars